Stanyke/myrecipe/README.md

 frontend --- https://github.com/OpenClassrooms-Student-Center/5614116-go-fullstack-recipe-frontend (All the files & the folder in this tree).

+To start the frontend server, run "npm install", after successful installation run "ng serve" and open your browser and run localhost:4200, just as you are in your frontend folder path.

+To start the backend server, run "node server" OR "nodemon server" if you have nodemon install, just as you are in your backend folder path.

 Hope you Enjoy and learn from this web application.